microsoft/Product-Recommendations/getting-started.md

 by following the [Deployment Instructions](deployment-instructions.md).

 ## Step 2: Collect Data to Train your Model
-The preconfigured solution allow you to create recommendations models by learning from your past transactions.
-To train a mode you will need to provide two pieces of information: a catalog file, and usage data.
+The preconfigured solution allows you to create recommendations models by learning from your past transactions.
+To train a model you will need to provide two pieces of information: a catalog file, and usage data.

 > If you just want to use [sample data](http://aka.ms/RecoSampleData) to create your model,